Oka2013/02-pytorch-classification-exercises-mysolutions/README.md

 # 02-pytorch-classification-exercises-mysolutions
-This is a NN that I programmed as an exircise to the
+This is the asnwers to the second exircise that I have come up with for "www.learnpytorch.io".